allania7med11/travelplanner/README.md

 © Allani Ahmed, Full Stack Web Developer

 ## Follow the instructions to start the project:

-1.npm install - to create node_module
+1. add .env file with MeaningCloud API .It should lok like this:
+API_KEY=<YOUR API KEY>

+2.create node_module
+npm install

-2.Build environment by
+3.Build environment by
 npm run build-prod

-3.To start application run
+4.To start application run
 npm run start
 then open localhost:8080 to view application.

-4.To test run
+5.To test run
 npm run test